You are here

 Institute-wide Campus Climate Committee:

 - I appointed an Institute-wide Campus Climate Committee with a charge to examine and evaluate the survey results and to make recommendations to me on ongoing responses and training.
-The members of the committee and its charge can be found here.

 - The committee was convened in fall 2015 and meets monthly.
 There are three subcommittees – (1) Student Programming; (2) Faculty/Staff Training; and (3) Communication – that meet independently reporting back to the full committee about ongoing analysis and work.